aspenmayer/AmphetamineBeta/README.md

 [Amphetamine](https://apps.apple.com/app/amphetamine/id937984704?mt=12) is a macOS app that is distributed through the Mac App Store.
 Apple does not provide a [TestFlight service](https://developer.apple.com/testflight/) for macOS like they do for iOS, however, and thus I distribute beta versions of Amphetamine through this Github page.

 <hr><b>
 Amphetamine 5 was released on the Mac App Store on 02/20/2020.
 Amphetamine 5 is a rebranding of version 4.3.
-Get the update [here](https://apps.apple.com/app/amphetamine/id937984704?mt=12).
+Get the update here: https://apps.apple.com/app/amphetamine/id937984704?mt=12
 </b><hr>

 <b>Last Available Beta:</b><BR>